Best Carp Bait: How and When to Use

 Winter

-Winter is a challenging period for Carp hunting.
+Winter is a challenging period for Carp fishing.
 The fish are less active because of the cold water and retreat to deeper parts with more stable temperatures.
 Anglers must be patient and use slower and more subtle fishing techniques.

-Top Natural Baits for Carp
+Best Natural Baits for Carp

 Corn